Lombok Best Villas I Discover our Turtle Haven

 PREDATORS THREATENING TURTLES

-Many predators prey on eggs and hatchlings, the main ones being fish, dogs, seabirds, raccoons, and ghost crabs.
-Due to the multitude of predators, more than 90% of hatchlings are eaten before they can reach adulthood.
-Flatback turtle nests are in danger of being preyed on by monitor lizards, dingoes, and foxes.
+Many predators prey on eggs and hatchlings.
+The main predators include fish, dogs, seabirds, raccoons, and ghost crabs.
+As a result, more than 90% of hatchlings are eaten before reaching adulthood.
+In particular, Flatback turtle nests are at risk from monitor lizards, dingoes, and foxes.

 WHAT HAPPENS AFTER HATCHING

-Scientists are trying to find out though by tagging and tracking baby turtles via satellite.
-From the results they have published, it seems that baby turtles spend their adolescent years traversing long distances, floating in seaweed beds, and hanging out at the ocean surface.
-Because they want to avoid predators like sharks and seabirds, the baby turtles will likely stay away from the continental shelf.
-Scientists also believe that floating communities in giant mats of seaweed might be a good place for baby turtles to hide and blend in to avoid predation.
+Scientists track baby turtles via satellite to understand their behavior.
+The results show they spend their adolescent years traveling long distances, floating in seaweed beds, and resting near the ocean surface.
+To avoid predators like sharks and seabirds, they likely stay away from the continental shelf.
+Seaweed mats provide floating communities where they can blend in and avoid predators.

 SAVE THE PLANET

-Hoping to raise awareness of the endangered Sea Turtles at – Lombok Island: Turtle Haven – and around the world!
+Let’s raise awareness of endangered sea turtles in Lombok and around the world!

 Ben